 If there’s concern about dropping the camera, a neck strap can be attached easily.

-The FujiFilm Instax Mini 8 is a cheap & cheerful instant camera for kids which is available in an array of colors.
+The FujiFilm Instax Mini 9 is a cheap & cheerful instant camera for kids which is available in 5 colors.
 The traditional film produces good results and the camera is simple to use.

 BTW, if you’ve seen the Polaroid 300 and thought they look similar, you’re right, they’re pretty much identical.
-You can see here for my short comparison between the Polaroid 300 vs Fujifilm Instax Mini 8.
+You can see here for my short comparison between the Polaroid 300 vs Fujifilm Instax Mini 8 which is identical to the mini 9 except for the selfie mirror or close up lens attachment.

 The camera itself is cheap, but remember to buy at least a 20 pack of film – the first 10 will go quickly!
 Film options at the end of the article here.